obsidianmd/obsidian-importer/README.md

 - **Attachment size limit**: Skip importing attachments larger than the specified size.
 - **Minimum image size**: Skip importing images smaller than the specified size in either dimension.
 Can be used to skip icons and logos.

+### Import notes from OneNote

+- Open the **Importer** plugin in Obsidian via the command palette or ribbon icon
+- Under **File format** select **OneNote**
+- Sign in by entering the device code
+- Choose which OneNote sections to import
+- Optionally, select a folder for the import — your Markdown files will be created in this folder within your vault.
+- Click **Import**

+**Special settings**

+- **Use default attachment folder**: When disabled, creates an attachment folder in the export location.
+- **Import incompatible attachments**: Imports incompatible attachments which cannot be embedded in Obsidian, such as .exe files.

 ![Obsidian Importer screenshot](/images/screenshot.png)

 ## Contributing